 - Public relations requests, such as fire station tours

 When personnel are not actively engaged in community support services or emergency incident responses, they are expected to be taking actions to prepare themselves and the organization for future responses.
-It is vitally important to recognize that most, if not all of the daily activities and operations of the department described herein are accomplished by the on-duty career staff unless a call firefighter is covering a career shift.
+It is vitally important to recognize that most, if not all of the daily activities and operations of the department described herein are accomplished by the on-duty career staff unless a call firefighter is covering a career shift or supplementing career staff during our peak summer responses season.

 Aside from training on and maintaining the equipment and vehicles, the members of the Brewster Fire Department must also maintain the station itself.
 This involves cleaning and maintaining all areas of the building.
 Cleaning, which occurs daily, involves vacuuming, scrubbing toilets, mopping floors, washing windows and mirrors, taking out garbage, washing dishes, laundry, and dusting.
 In fact, the fire department is one of the few, if not the only department that cleans their own building.
 Small maintenance issues are sometimes handled by on-duty staff as well, such as minor plumbing repairs and electrical work such as changing light bulbs.